cargomail-org/grip/README.md

 ## Conclusion

-[Federizer](https://github.com/umalabs/federizer), a message transfer agent (MTA), stands as a proof of concept of the Identity Propagation and Assertions architecture.
+[Fedemail](https://github.com/federizer/fedemail), a revised email system, stands as a proof of concept of the Identity Propagation and Assertions architecture.

 ## Acknowledgment